hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 The `site` task will generate the online update repository along with a static download page.
 The `copied-site` task will additionally copy the results to another directory, which can be on a remote system accessible via SFTP.

+!!! important
+    See [Configuring CDNs](../configuring-cdns.md) for important information about how to serve the generated files.

 The download page is optional and can just be ignored if you don't want it.
 It has these features:

 * Detects the user's operating system.
 Allows the user to switch between operating systems.